Sanak

+Sanak was digitally released in Disney+ Hotstar on 15 October 2021 to mixed reviews from critics.

 Plot

 Vivaan Ahuja, a skilled MMA trainer, learns that his wife Anshika Maitra's heart can stop at any time and an operation is required.
 The operation is successful.
-As she recovers in the hospital, a terrorist group led by Saju Solanki attack the hospital to retrieve their illegal arms dealer and leader Ajay Pal Singh, who was actually responsible for the deaths of 18 Indian Army soldiers due to his supply of faulty weapons and was moved to the hospital for emergency surgery after his pacemaker was tampered with in prison.
-The hospital patients are taken hostage, including Anshika, while Ajay is unconscious under anaesthesia after his surgery.
+As Anshika recovers in the hospital, a terrorist group led by Saju Solanki attack the hospital to retrieve their illegal arms dealer and leader Ajay Pal Singh, who was actually responsible for the deaths of 18 INA soldiers due to his supply of faulty weapons and was moved to the hospital for emergency surgery after his pacemaker was tampered in prison.
+The hospital patients are taken hostage, including Anshika, while Ajay is unconscious under anesthesia after his surgery.
 ACP Jayati Bhargav and her team are tasked to free the hostages.

 Vivaan, who is just leaving after visiting Anishka is in the hospital basement, oblivious to the invasion until he is attacked by one of the terrorists, where he manages to kill him.
-Shocked, he takes the black pouch belonging to the terrorist, which contains a walkie talkie and a remote detonator and sneaks back into the hospital.
+Shocked, Vivan takes the black pouch belonging to the terrorist, which contains a walkie talkie and a remote detonator and sneaks back into the hospital.
 Vivaan meets a hospital guard named Riyaz and a child named Zubin who had been hiding, and befriends them.
-Meanwhile, Jayati is stunned to see that her daughter Aanya is being used by the terrorists, strapped to a bomb.
+Jayati is stunned to see that her daughter Aanya is being used by the terrorists, strapped to a bomb.
 Saju blackmails her, saying that he will blow up the hospital unless she supplies a chopper and a bus to them.
 Jayathi agrees, but secretly plans to attack them.